 My current position is that of Collaborative Project Coordinator at the University of Maine's Center for Research on Sustainable Forests.

-I am a behavioral ecologist with broad interests in evolutionary biology, but I am particularly interested in how natural and sexual selection affect reproductive fitness.
-My dissertation research focused on the reproductive implications of parasitic infections and immune challenges in garter snakes and included a substantial field work component conducted in Manitoba, Canada.
+I am a behavioral ecologist with broad interests in animal behavior and physiology, particularly in the context of reproduction and parasites/disease.
+My dissertation research focused on the reproductive implications of parasitic infections and immune challenges in garter snakes and included a substantial field work component in Manitoba, Canada.
 My postdoctoral work focused on behavioral manipulation by parasites infecting sticklebacks.

-I initially came to OSU interested in studying chemically-mediated reproductive isolation.
-However, as I worked with the snakes, I also became fascinated with their parasites and the possibility that a female snake's parasite burden might affect the chemical profile of her sexual attractiveness pheromone and/or that a male's burden might alter his perception of the pheromone and thus impact mate choice decisions.
-Over the course of my PhD research, my interests expanded to include fields beyond chemical ecology and led me to investigate other potential fitness consequences of parasitism such as effects on gamete production, ejaculate traits, and courtship/mating behaviors.
-I am also interested in ecoimmunology and have explored how immune challenges impact reproduction.
+I initially came to OSU interested in studying chemical ecology, specifically how pheromones help maintain reproductive isolation.
+However, as I worked with the snakes, I also became fascinated with their parasites and the possibility that a female snake's parasite burden might affect the chemical profile of her sexual attractiveness pheromone and/or that a male's burden might alter his perception of the pheromone and thus affect mate choice decisions.
+Over the course of my PhD research, my interests expanded to include fields beyond chemical ecology and led me to investigate other potential fitness consequences of parasitism, such as effects on gamete (sperm/egg) production, ejaculate traits, and courtship/mating behaviors.
+Ecoimmunology is another interest of mine, and I have explored how immune challenges impact reproduction.
+From my postdoctoral work, I also became interested in how anthropogenic factors influence animal physiology and behavior, including how these factors may affect host-parasite interactions.
 For more details of my work, please see the research section of my website.

 Emily J. Uhrig, PhD